Bristol and Exeter Railway: Opening the main line

-The opening to Exeter completed the B&ER main line, and with the GWR formed a combined broad gauge line from London to Exeter with a mileage of 194 miles, far longer than any other line at the time.
+A special train from London Paddington to Exeter to mark the opening of the line was driven by Daniel Gooch.
+Firefly Class Actaeon hauled six carriages, taking 5 hours for the journey down and 10 minutes less for the return.
+The goods shed at Exeter was used for the celebratory dinner.
+This completed the B&ER main line, and with the GWR formed a broad gauge railway from London to Exeter with a continuous line of almost 194 miles, far longer than any other line at the time.
 The directors were able to report that the whole construction had been carried out for the £2 million originally authorised, "a most unusual experience in those days".

-The South Devon Railway Company obtained its authorising act of Parliament, the South Devon Railway Act 1844 (7 & 8 Vict. c. lxviii), on 4 July 1844.
-This would make the broad gauge continuous from London to Plymouth.